egap/methods-guides/latex-guide/latex-guide.md

 Version control is invaluable as a collaboration tool, however it does require diligence when working with co-authors on a LaTeX document.
 We recommend the following recipe:

 - Agree with your co-authors on how you will organize the text in your documents.
 Specifically address expectations on
    - one sentence per line (of the LaTeX document)?
    - hard wrapping at say 80 characters?
    - nothing, free for all (plus or minus pre-commit automatic reformatting or checking of files)?
 - Commit changes *often*
-- For large edits, take specific sections at a time, to reduce merge conflicts
+- Avoid merge conflicts in large edits by working in specific sections at a time or even by breaking the paper into sub-files and working a file at a time.
-- Before you commit and push, clean your LaTeX compile (`latexmk myfile.tex -C`) and recompile to verify there are **no** errors.
+- Before you commit and push, remove the intermediate files that LaTeX has created, for example using `latexmk myfile.tex -C`, and recompile to verify there are **no** errors.
 - In the rare event when style files rely on a specific version, consider tracking the style file in your paper repository.

 ## Collaborating synchronously